Tornado outbreak expedition in northwestern Oklahoma: April 14, 2012

 stopped for a nap after sunrise at a rest area east of Springfield,

-MO, bringing this long but memorable chase day to a close.
+MO, bringing this long but memorable expedition day to a close.